saxenavansh1236-web/OSINT--PROJECT/readme.md

 - Several Image Intelligence cards (AI captioning, AI-generated detection, logo/vehicle/plate detection, landmark detection) require an external model or API key; without one they transparently report "unavailable" rather than a fabricated result.
 - Reverse Image Search and Social/Public Mention links are **search suggestions only** — the platform never claims a confirmed match without independent verification.
 - Public self-registration is open by default — anyone who can reach `/register` can create a scanner account.
 Disable or gate it in front of your reverse proxy if that's not desired.
+- Image OSINT scans and target scans are tracked in two separate tables (`AuditLog` vs. `History`) by design, since they represent different kinds of events.
+Both `/history` and `/dashboard` merge them for display, but any custom reporting or export you build on top of the database directly needs to query both tables to get a full picture of scan activity.

 ---